danschmidt5189/yii-rest/README.md

 #### A fancy version of `loadModel()`

-RESTParams validates raw request parameters parsed by the facade layer and makes them available to your actions.
-Scenarios should correspond to an Action ID.
-When extending `RESTParams`, you are required to implement the `loadModel()` method, however it is not required that you do so.
-(Any CFormModel will also work.)
+RESTParams validates raw request parameters extracted by the facade layer and makes them available to your actions.

+`RESTParams::$scenario` should correspond to an action ID.

+If implementing RESTParams, you must implement the `loadModel()` method.
+However, you do not have to implement RESTParams;
+any CFormModel will also work, with its public properties used to bind action parameter values.

 ### Example: CustomersParams.php